subamanis/mezura/README.md

     This flag only works if a configuration file is loaded.
 Specifies with how many previous logs this program execution should be compared to (see [Logs and Progress](#logs-and-progress)).

+    Providing 0 as argument will disable the progress report (comparison).

 --save
     One argument as the file name (whitespace allowed, without an extension, case-insensitive)